DevSrSouza/compose-icons/README.md

 ```

 ## Roadmap
+- Add more icon packs
-- [ ] Migrate code generator to Gradle
+- Migrate code generator to Gradle
-- [ ] Remove icons source from repository and check the abi when generate.
+- Remove icons source from repository and check the abi when generate.
-- [ ] Improve sample app
+- Improve sample app
+- Documentation to how add icon packs

 ## How the project works